okffi/ryd/README.md

 The first version of the service is being developed during the summer and autumn in 2016, and is user tested in Finland.
 The service is likely to be publicly available later in the year.

+The test site is available at the address [http://okffi-dev1.kapsi.fi/en/](okffi-dev1.kapsi.fi/en/)

-The code for the service is published under open source license (MIT License), and is available at https://github.com/sakset/getyourdata.
+The code for the service is published under open source license (MIT License), and is available at [https://github.com/sakset/getyourdata](https://github.com/sakset/getyourdata).

 ## Team